The Geometric Dynamical Northcott and Bogomolov Properties: Stability of algebraic dynamical pairs

 \item $\widehat{h}_{f}(Z)=0$. \end{enumerate} \end{theorem}

 \begin{proof} The equivalence between points 1 and 2 is the content of Proposition~\ref{lm:bifmeasure} and the equivalence between 2 and 4 is an immediate consequence of Theorem~\ref{tm:formulaheight}.
 We thus just need to prove the equivalence between 2 and 3.
-We now recall that, as algebraic cycles, we have